svrooij/sonos-api-docs/README.md

 ### Manually documented

-The [sonos services](https://svrooij.io/sonos-api-docs/services/) have no documentation, that is way we manually created a [documentation.json](http://svrooij.io/sonos-api-docs/documentation.json) file.
+The [sonos services](https://svrooij.io/sonos-api-docs/services/) have no documentation, that is why we manually created a [documentation.json](http://svrooij.io/sonos-api-docs/documentation.json) file.
 To easily add documentation to all services (that are generated with the generator).
 And it's json so you can easily use it yourself.

 ### Device discovery files